mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-In addition to the posterior spread in our predictions, we can also assess uncertainty in these models by investigating the other posterior distributions that composed the model.
+In addition to the posterior prediction spread, we can also assess model uncertainty by inspecting the posterior distributions of its parameters.
+Parameters with wider posterior curves imply higher uncertainty, which naturally propagates into predictions.
-Listing the standard deviations of the posteriors is an easy way to quantify why some predictions, because they're modelled by wider curves, will have inherently more uncertainty associated.
+Listing their standard deviations is an intuitive way to see why some predictions carry more uncertainty than others.

 ---
+## Simulations — Discounts and Mark-ups

-Linear models extrapolate well, or at least better than some classes of models, but of course, these extrapolations assume a linear relation.
+Linear models extrapolate reasonably well, though they assume a linear relation.
-This is not realistic for all cases, of course — we can imagine that there are strong non-linear relations if unit price get close to zero, and also when they get several times higher than the base price.
+That’s not always realistic — non-linear behavior appears when prices approach zero or climb far above the base level.

-If we wanted to answer the question of what discount to apply to an offer to have it accepted, in this models, it's simply a matter of sampling from the posterior with a different price value.
+To explore what discount might turn a declined offer into a win, we can sample from the posterior at different price values.
-In the plot below we can see a range of discounts that would convert previously declined offers into conversions.
-Quite interesting!
-Ideally a sales rep would like to see large spikes in won opportunities without giving large discounts.

-Below we can see the evolution of conversions with discounts and the color represents the mean of a measure of uncertainty (std dev of the posterior) of all previously declined offers.
-The smaller prices will affect the outcome of the logit model, and therefore the probability (which as seen above, has a direct relation to the uncertainty).
-The shape of the posterior on the other hand is fixed.
-To put it in other words, some countries or products, because they have a lower signal-to-noise ratio, will always be more uncertain.
+The plot below shows how conversions evolve with discounts; color encodes uncertainty (posterior standard deviation) across previously lost opportunities.
+Lower prices increase conversion probability, but products or countries with weaker signal-to-noise remain more uncertain.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/discount.png" | relative_url }})